ibizaman/skarabox/template/README.md

    - Select USB key in row 3.
    - Click write (arrow down) in row 2.

-3. Plug the USB stick in the server.
+4. Plug the USB stick in the server.
 Choose to boot on it.

-   You will be logged in automatically with user `nixos`.
+   You will be logged in automatically with the user `skarabox.username`.

-4. Note down the IP address and disk layout of the server.
+5. Note down the IP address and disk layout of the server.
    For that, follow the steps that appeared when booting on the USB stick.
    To reprint the steps, run the command `skarabox-help`.

-5. Open the [./myskarabox/configuration.nix](./configuration.nix) file and tweak values to match your hardware.
+6. Open the [./myskarabox/configuration.nix](./configuration.nix) file and tweak values to match your hardware.

 ### B. (option 3) Install on a Cloud Server

+No need for the beacon here.
 As long as you can boot the instance, [nixos-anywhere][] will take care of installing NixOS on it.
 For Hetzner for example, you can start in recovery mode.